 In what follows we provide a brief description of the energy minimization approach that the graph cuts method is based on.
-After then we will show how to formulate the problem of depth map reconstruction in term of energy minimization.
+After that we will show how to formulate the problem of depth

 2.1 Energy minimization approach

 It is well known that the problems of depth map reconstruction and image restoration can be elegantly approached in terms of energy minimization [3, 4], with extremely appealing results.
 In the past few years powerful energy minimization algorithms have been developed based on graph cuts [3, 5, 24].
 These methods are fast enough to be of practical interest, but unlike other methods such as simulated annealing, the solutions based on graph cuts cannot be applied to arbitrary functions.
 In this paper we will use some recent results [4] on graph construction, in order to extend the method to quite a general class of energy functions.